6ce/Roblox-Login-Bruteforcer/README.md

 # Setup

-Make sure to import your [CapSolver](https://capsolver.com) API Key in "solver.py"
+Import your [CapSolver](https://capsolver.com) API Key in "solver.py"

 After, head to "roblox.py" and import your "RBXEventTrackerV2" cookie from your browser, and your desired username and password